MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 #### WebSlate Controllable

 Developers can add WebSlate Controllables to their environment, unlocking the ability for Event organizers to update content URLs during live events.

 * **Developers:** Same simple workflow for adding Webslates, with minor additional configurations to add Controllable capabilities.

 * **Event organizers:** Toggle URLs, visibility (on/off), and optionally Prevent suspension (to keep WebSlates always on).
-Via the host panel, changing the URL at runtime updates WebSlates for all users in the event, instantly (global refresh).
+Via the Control panel, changing the URL at runtime updates WebSlates for all users in the event, instantly (global refresh).

 * **End users:** Upon cursor/controller hover, a menu bar with a built-in refresh button and a tooltip briefly explaining single-user nature of webslates has been added (some webapps may offer shared experiences).
 This provides a way to return to the URL set by organizers (in the case the user navigates away) and can be used incase webapps have issues during experiences.

+**24.10 Toolkit upgrade note  for WebSlates:**

+* For existing environments with the WebSlateFramed component in their Unity scene, upgrading Mesh Toolkit to 24.10 will automatically provide organizers with WebSlate Controllable functionality.
+This means that organizers will be able to toggle the URL for their WebSlates at runtime via the Control Panel, and that end users will see a refresh button/info coin upon hovering the slate.
+For those who want fixed content that cannot be controlled by organizers, the WebSlate Controllable can be turned off by removing the "WebSlate Controllable (Script) from their WebSlate GameObject.

 ### Visual scripting